 - Find and treat actively bleeding lesions using medications, cautery or clipping devices

 What can I expect on the day of the procedure?

 - The exam typically takes 10 to 15 minutes to complete.

 - You must not eat or drink for six to eight hours before the procedure.

 - No other preparation is required.

 - A small IV will be inserted in your arm to administer the sedative.

-- The patient must arrange for transportation home, and may not drive for 12 hours following the exam due to the effects of the sedation and slowed reaction times.
+- You must arrange for transportation home, and may not drive for 12 hours following the exam due to the effects of the sedation and slowed reaction times.

-- In addition, a local anesthetic will be sprayed into the back of the throat to further increase patient comfort.
-The effect of this anesthetic lasts an hour after which the patient may safely eat and drink.
+- In addition, a local anesthetic will be sprayed into the back of the throat to further increase your comfort.
+The effect of this anesthetic lasts an hour, after which you may safely eat and drink.

 - Your physician will be able to immediately discuss the findings of the exam unless tissue samples were sent to the lab, in which case results will not be available for a few days.

 Watch a video on how an endoscopy is performed.